Some parts of this page may be machine-translated.

 What could be the cause?

-In Jamstack, we achieve high speed by sending static HTML pages to the client.
-To improve performance, we minimize the data sent to the client.
+Jamstack essentially achieves speed by sending static HTML pages to the client.
+To improve performance, it reduces the amount of data sent to the client.

 What happens when JavaScript increases?

-When JavaScript is loaded, it re-evaluates existing images and text on the page.
+When JavaScript is loaded, it reevaluates images, text, and other elements that already exist on the page.

 Is there a solution?!

-2. Use a framework for rendering on the client side.
+2. Use a framework that renders on the client side

-Next-generation frameworks such as Marko, Astro, Elder, and Qwik can be rendered on the client side only when needed.
+Next-generation frameworks such as Marko, Astro, Elder, and Qwik can render only when needed on the client side.

 ① marko

-This is a framework developed by eBay that has been around since around 2014.
+This is a framework developed by eBay that has existed since around 2014.

-Streaming Rendering and Partial Hydration can be considered as pioneers in introducing these concepts.
+Streaming Rendering and Partial Hydration can be said to be concepts introduced by pioneers.

 Partial Hydration = Partial Hydration does not require hydrating the entire page.

-By dividing individual parts into "Islands", you can define which parts to hydrate.
-In the next version of Marko, it will be possible to more precisely narrow down the hydration scope to be targeted.
+By separating individual parts as "Islands," you can define which parts to hydrate.
+In the next version of marko, it is expected that you will be able to narrow down the target hydration range more precisely.

 ② astro

-astro is a server-side template language.
-It retrieves data and renders it with JSX.
-Its biggest feature is the ability to load components created with React or Vue as is.
+Astro is a server-side templating language.
+It fetches data and renders it with JSX.
+Its biggest feature is that it can directly load components created with React or Vue.
 When used alone, only HTML is rendered, but

-By describing as above, you can specify the timing at which the component is loaded.
-It covers commonly used timings and is very user-friendly.
+By describing it as above, you can specify the timing at which the component is loaded.
+Commonly used timings are covered, making it very user-friendly.

 On the other hand, we cannot overlook the evolution of React.
-Even now, partial hydration can be achieved by handwriting, but further evolution can be expected in the future.
+Even now, partial hydration can be achieved with manual coding, but further advancements are expected in the future.

-Check out the roadmap on the official website, which outlines the future implementation concepts for server and client components.
-Even for static pages, HTML will be partially generated by server components, while the client component will be displayed as is.
-If this is realized, it will be possible to flexibly arrange various functions!
+Official Site Roadmap shows the future implementation concepts of server and client components.
+Even for static pages, HTML will be partially generated by server components while the client component part will be displayed as is.
+If realized, it will allow for flexible placement of various features!

 Finally

-Static websites become heavier on the server side as functional requirements become more complex, resulting in decreased performance.
+Static websites become heavier on the server side and experience decreased performance as functional requirements become more complex.

-This is why Jamstack has become a hot topic in trying to solve this, but now the same issue is arising even with Jamstack...
+This is why Jamstack has gained attention in trying to solve this issue, but now the same challenges are arising with Jamstack as well...

 As a solution, the most promising method currently is Partial Hydration.

-Although all methods are still rough and have been pointed out for their shortcomings, it is worth paying attention to which of the frameworks mentioned this time will stand out in the future!
+Although none of the methods are polished yet and have their shortcomings pointed out, it will be interesting to see which of the frameworks mentioned this time will stand out in the future!

 Thank you for reading until the end.

-Human Science Co., Ltd. offers unique solutions for web content and platforms using the combination of "document creation know-how" and "the latest web development technology (Jamstack)" that other companies do not have.
+Human Science Co., Ltd. provides solutions for web content and platforms using a unique combination of "document production know-how" and "the latest web development technology (Jamstack)" that is not available from other companies.

-If you are interested, please contact us here!
+If you are interested, please feel free to contact us here!

 Human Science Co., Ltd.